II WW2, III National Partizans, IV Soviet Occupation, Restored Independence

 Exposition on the Resistance to Soviet Occupation and Sąjūdis at the Panevėžys Local Lore Museum

-The exhibition is located in an authentic location – the headquarters of the Panevėžys group of the Lithuanian Reform Movement.
-Panevėžys members of the Movement have been working here since October 1988.
+The exposition is located in an authentic place – the premises of the Panevėžys group of the Lithuanian reform movement “Sąjūdis”.
+The Sąjūdis of Panevėžys has been operating here since October 1988.

-In 2004, an exhibition dedicated to the resistance to the Soviet occupation and the Lithuanian Movement was opened in the building.
-The exhibition reveals the scale and forms of the nation's resistance from June 15, 1940 to March 11, 1990, introduces the most important stages and events of the anti-Soviet movement, and the repressions carried out by the Soviets.
+In 2004, an exposition on the resistance to the Soviet occupation and an exhibition dedicated to the “Sąjūdis” were opened in the building.
+The exposition reveals the extent and forms of popular resistance starting from 15 June 1940 to 11 March 1990, and introduces the most importantstages and events of the anti-Soviet movement, as well as Soviet repressions.

 Expositions “Okupacijų gniaužtuose” (“In Squeeze of Occupations”) and “Raudonasis teroras” (“Red Terror”) at the Panevėžys Local Lore Museum

-The exhibition "In the Grip of Occupations" reviews the Nazi and Soviet occupations.
-It introduces the topics of Jewish and Roma genocide, deportations, and partisan warfare.
-The section of the exhibition dedicated to 1953–1990 presents the everyday life of life in the "Khrushchevka", Soviet efforts to create a Soviet society and people's resistance to this oppression, and underground activities.
-You can hear a recording of a radio broadcast secretly listened to from abroad with Soviet interference.
+The Exposition “Okupacijų gniaužtuose” (“In the Squeeze of Occupations”) presents the Nazi and Soviet occupations.
+It introduces the themes of the Jewish and Roma genocide, deportations and the themes of partisan war.
+The part of the exhibition devoted to the years 1953–1990 tells the story of everyday life in Khrushchevka, the efforts of the Soviet government to create a Soviet society, the resistance of people to this violence, and the activities of the underground.
+You can hear recordings of radio broadcasts from abroad, secretly listened to by the people of the time, with radio interference caused by the Soviet authorities.

-The exhibition "Red Terror" is dedicated to the memory of the victims murdered in the basement of this house and shot near the Panevėžys sugar factory, and to the history of the crimes of the Soviet occupiers.
-The hopes of free people and their crushing after the Soviets came are allegorically expressed through spaces - the interior of the apartment of the tortured compassionate sister Zinaida Kanis-Kanevičienė from the times of Independent Lithuania and a replica of the NKVD interrogator's office.
+The exhibition “Raudonasis teroras” (“Red Terror”) is dedicated to the memory of the victims who were killed in the basement of this house, shot at the Panevėžys sugar factory, as well as the history of the crimes committed by the Soviet occupation regime.
+The hopes of free people and the destruction thereof under Soviet rule are allegorically depicted in time and space – the interior of the apartment of the merciful Sister Zinaida Kanis-Kanevičienė at the time of the independent Lithuania, who was tortured to death, and a replica of the interrogation room of the NKGB.

 “Įstra” Aviation Museum

-10 km from Panevėžys, on the left side of the Panevėžys–Pasvalys road (A10; part of the Via Baltica road E67) (there is an information road sign).
+The museum is located 10 km from Panevėžys, on the left side of the Panevėžys-Pasvalys road (A10; section E67 of Via Baltica) (an informative road sign has been installed).

-The museum, founded in 2016 on the initiative of aviator and aviation enthusiast Virmantas Puidokas, operates on the territory of the Īstro airfield.
-The origins of the airfield date back to 1984.
-At that time, planes used to spread fertilizers or other chemicals on the fields.
-The museum has outdoor and indoor expositions.
-The outdoor exposition showcases Soviet-made Su-15, MiG-21, MiG-23 fighter jets, Mi-2, Mi-8 helicopters, and the Czechoslovakian-made L-29 military transport aircraft (all of which were launched in the 1950s and 1960s).
-The indoor expositions introduce the history of world and Lithuanian aviation, as well as military aviation equipment, tools and paraphernalia from the First, Second World Wars and the Cold War.
-The equipment of military pilots from various countries, rescue, communications, sound recording and other equipment, and a collection of daggers from the parade uniforms of military air force officers are exhibited.
+The museum was established in 2016, inspired by the aviator and aviation enthusiast Virmantas Puidokas, and is located on the grounds of the Įstra airfield.
+The airfield dates back to 1984 when planes took off from the airfield to spread fertilisers or other chemicals on the agricultural fields.
+The museum has an open-air and indoor exhibition.
+The open-air exhibition features Soviet-era Su-15, MiG-21 and MiG-23 fighters, Mi-2 and Mi-8 helicopters, as well as -29 military trainer aircraft built in Czechoslovakia (all aircraft were built in the 1960s and 1970s).
+Indoor exhibitions introduce the history of aviation in the world and in Lithuania, as well as military aviation equipment, devices and paraphernalia of World War I, World War II and the Cold War.
+A collection of military pilot equipment, rescue, communication, audio recording and other equipment from different countries is on display, as well as a collection of daggers from the parade uniforms of Air Force officers.

 Cross Valley to Commemorate the Baltic Way

-in 1989 on August 23, commemorating the 50th anniversary of the signing of the criminal Molotov-Ribbentrop Pact and its secret protocols, the capitals of the three Baltic states - Vilnius, Riga and Tallinn - were connected by a live chain at the initiative of the Lithuanian Movement for Reorganization, the Latvian People's Front and the Estonian People's Front.
-2 million people joined hands in a chain about 650 km long.
-This circuit, known as the Baltic Road, is one of the most prominent and memorable events for Soviet-occupied countries in their pursuit of Independence.
+On 23 August 1989, to commemorate the occasion of the 50th anniversary of the signing of the criminal Molotov-Ribbentrop Pact and its secret protocol, based on the initiative of the Lithuanian reform movement “Sąjūdis”, the Latvian People’s Front and the Estonian People’s Front, a live human chain linked the capitals of the three Baltic states – Vilnius, Riga and Tallinn.
+Holding hands, approximately two million people joined together in a living chain that was about 650 km long.
+This chain, known as the Baltic Way, is one of the most remarkable and memorable events on the road to independence of the countries occupied

 Monument to the defenders of Bauska against the Soviet occupation in 1944 in the Palace Garden